Manhattan bike path terrorist Sayfullo Saipov spared the death penalty

 Prosecutors called the loved ones of the eight victims and more than a dozen of those injured to testify about the horrific attack’s impact on their lives.

-The mother of New Jersey victim Darren Drake, 32, cried on the witness stand about how her son didn’t live to learn he’d landed the promotion of his dreams.
+The mother of New Jersey victim Darren Drake, 32, cried on the witness stand about how her son didn’t live to learn he had landed the promotion of his dreams.

 “He wished that he could just see the recognition and get that title that he had worked so hard for,” Barbara Drake testified on Feb.
 21, telling jurors she learned about her son’s planned promotion from his boss at the wake.